AIOStream/music-streaming/README.md

 ## 🛠️ Get Started

-1. Download and install the software
+1. Download and install the software AIOStream
 2. Add your streaming accounts
 3. Set up stream/play/follow tasks
 4. Hit “Run” and watch your metrics grow!